aragon/flock/teams/Vocdoni/August2019-January2020.md

 ##### September
 * Beta release of petition app.
 Feature complete and polished.
 ##### October
-* Alpha release of LRS app.
+* Alpha release of voting app, with LRS voting.
 Feeback on vote UI.
 ##### November
-* Alpha release of Snark app.
-Testing and tuning of voting performance.
+* Alpha release of Aragon app.
+* Testing and tuning of voting performance.
+* Beta release of Voting app.
+Testing at scale.
 ##### December
-* Beta release of LRS and Snark apps.
-Testing at scale.
+* Beta release of Aragon app.
 * Begin comprehensive security audit.
 ##### January
-* Complete external security audit of all components.
+* Finish external security audit of all components.
 Break-fix and user-requested enhancements.